ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

 ### Game Start

-After day one of using **Git**, I developed this fantastic (and insane) idea to write a simple **Git-based adventure game** loosely based on my favorite video game series of all-time, **The Legend of Zelda**.
+After day one of using **Git** during a lesson [@TheFlatironSchool](http://flatironschool.com "@FlatironSchool"), I developed this fantastic (and insane) idea to write a simple **Git-based adventure game** loosely based on my favorite video game series of all-time, **The Legend of Zelda**.
 My initial idea was to use git branches and branch switching to represent the different "worlds" containing "treasures" to be collected, like

 - *Forest branch*….. w/ master sword